David Walliams: “I’ve always tried to make things feel a little bit naughty”

 “The old Cinderella’s a bit wet isn’t she?” added Sian Gibson, who determined to participate after her personal younger daughter learn (and liked) the script.

-“I feel it’s good to have a feisty Cinderella who questions all the things, slightly than within the authentic [where] she meets this man and will get married the subsequent day.
-I feel nowadays your Moanas and your Frozens, there’s extra to those girls than simply wanting a person on the finish of the day; they need greater than that.
+“I feel it’s good to have a feisty Cinderella who questions every thing, fairly than within the unique [where] she meets this man and will get married the following day.
+I feel lately your Moanas and your Frozens, there’s extra to those ladies than simply wanting a person on the finish of the day; they need greater than that.

 “I think what’s nice about this, as well: it’s not just about the relationship.
 Cinderella is trying to save the king and that’s the other storyline going through it… and I just think it’s a nicer message.”